 Windham’s electric energy supply comes from Green Mountain Power.
 In 2013, GMP projected multiple sources of purchased electricity to cover the State’s needs.

-Electricity consumption data from Efficiency Vermont was produced for each zip code in the state, and is the primary source of this information.
+Electricity consumption data from Efficiency Vermont was produced for each town in the state, and is the primary source of this information.
 This data set combines the energy supplied from all potential electricity providers to that town.
-It also separates the usage for both the residential and commercial or industrial sectors in zip code area 05359, which includes the towns of Windham and West Townshend (see Figure 2 below).
+It also separates the usage for both the residential and commercial or industrial sectors in the town (see Figure 2 below).